inunotaisho/inunotaisho-angular-node/README.md

 # InuNoTaisho: Angular

-**Important note: The branch of this repo that is `master` is most likely the active version of Angular.
-Branchs that are `angular#` are probaly not running.**
+**Important note: The current branch you are viewing is `Angular4` and is not the active version of Angular I am using.**

 This is the Angular 4 fullstack version of my website which will be the upgrade for www.ebseiten.com.